|Nutrition Facts (per serving)|

 You should be aware that because it uses yeast, this pizza dough needs to rise.
 This adds time and you will need to plan ahead.
-Allow yourself about 2-3 hours to prepare the dough for the best results.
+Allow yourself about 2 to 3 hours to prepare the dough for the best results.
 Don't worry, most of that time you don't have to do anything but wait, so it won't ruin your day.

-- Mix the water, yeast and salt in a large bowl and stir until everything has dissolved.
+Mix water, yeast, and salt in a large bowl and stir until everything has dissolved.

-- Turn the dough out onto a floured board and knead for about 5 minutes.
+Turn dough out onto a floured board and knead for about 5 minutes.

-- Cover and let the dough rise in a warm place until it has doubled in size (about 2 hours).
+Cover and let dough rise in a warm place until it has doubled in size (about 2 hours).

 The dough is now ready to be made into a pizza.